siplasplas/cli-cmd/README.md

    nlohmann-json3-dev meson
 ```
 ## Installation
-Add as submodule to yout repository.
+Add as submodule to your repository.
-Library has three modes: header-only, link a few *.cpp files or build library linked to program
+The library supports three usage modes: header-only, directly linking a few .cpp files,
+or building as a separate library.
 To use header-only, simply #include "cli-cmd.hpp";
 to use link mode (useful if we have multiple .cpp, but now library code is so small, header-only is enough),
 * #include "cli-cmd.h"